industrial-optimization-group/physical-interface-v1.1/README.md

 Currently, only a dummy problem can be defined through the interface.
 However, the intractive methods support solving problems with both analytical formualtions and/or discrete formulations.
-Problems must currently be added manually to the databse in `desdeo-webapi`.
+Problems must currently be added manually to the database in `desdeo-webapi`.
 See its documentation for additiona details.

 ## Supported interactive methods
 Currently interfaces for the following multiobjective optimization methods have been implemented: